dshevani/Imagify/README.md

 3) Filter the images which does not have good description.

-How : We took 12Lac English sentences to train langauage model(Which is used part of machine translation system), sentences with less probability score are filtered.
+How : We took 12Lac English sentences to train langauage model(Which is used part of machine translation system), sentences with less probability score(not proper english sentence) are filtered.

 4) We score Semantic Text Similarity between description of images with Article Text.